CURE FAQs: Frequently Asked Questions

 What does the score mean?

 A score of zero is generally reassuring that the risk of heart attack from silent arterial disease is low in studied populations.
 You want this score to be as low as possible.
 However, if you have other risk or evidence of arterial disease, you could have plaque that is not calcified, known as soft/homogeneous/vulnerable/or unstable plaque.
 This occurs in about 10% of those with zero calcium scores.
+On the other hand, a high or rising score can be good news if you are taking steps to control root causes leading to inflammation.
+Statin therapy RAISES CACS by HEALING/CALCIFYING existing plaque while preventing formation of new unstable higher risk plaque.

 Non-calcified plaque is the most vulnerable to rupture (the event that leads to heart attack).
 Therefore, a score of zero does not guarantee that you will not have a heart attack.
 Plaque can still form after a reassuring test in response to a change in conditions that promote inflammation, such as a dental infection.

-Instead, we recommend measuring trends of the thickness (sickness or inflammation) of your carotid arterial wall, which can be done with completely safe ultrasound.
+Instead, we recommend measuring trends of the thickness/swelling (sickness or inflammation) of your carotid arterial wall, which can be done with completely safe ultrasound.
 This is a much more meaningful measure of disease response to treatment.
 To find this option, click www.vasolabs.com/events.

-Coronary artery calcium scans can lead to a slippery slope that can be dangerous to your health and your pocketbook.
-They can lead to unnecessary procedures, such as stents, that do not prevent heart attack or stroke in individuals with no symptoms.
+Coronary artery calcium scans can lead to a slippery slope that can be dangerous to your health and your pocketbook.They can lead to unnecessary procedures, such as stents, that do not prevent heart attack or stroke in individuals with no symptoms.

 If there is no plaque seen on carotid ultrasound, an elevated Coronary Artery Calcium Score should provoke a search for root causes and efforts to eliminate them.
+In the absence of symptoms, CACS should not lead to a stress test, stents or surgery.
+But, sadly, it often does for reasons related to risk and benefit for the system, not the patient.

 The proper response to a positive screening/asymptomatic coronary artery calcium score should be to identify the root causes of arterial disease and eliminate them.
 This is what we do at the CureCenter.